-- The TCKs for all future non-Umbrella JSRs must be made available to all participants in the relevant RI open-source project under a standard JCP Community TCK License. - Oracle Legal will draft this license, which will be derived from the Oracle Community TCK License Agreement (OCTLA) currently used to provide developers who participate in OpenJDK with access to the Java SE TCK (the JCK). - The Community TCK License will permit licensees to test the RI and to test implementations that are substantially derived from the RI and that will be licensed under similar terms. - This license will explicitly prohibit the use of the TCK for making compatibility claims or for branding and certification.
+- The TCKs for all future non-Umbrella JSRs must be made available to all participants in the relevant RI open-source project under a standard JCP Community TCK License. - Oracle Legal will draft this license, which will be derived from the Oracle Community TCK License Agreement (OCTLA) currently used to provide developers who participate in OpenJDK with access to the Java SE TCK (the JCK). - The Community TCK License will permit licensees to test the RI and to test implementations that are substantially derived from the RI and that will be licensed under similar terms. - This license will explicitly prohibit the use of the TCK for making comparative compatibility claims and will confer no branding rights.